rsyncOSX/RsyncOSX_archived/README.md

 ### SwiftUI, Swift and Storyboard

 The current version of RsyncOSX is a Swift and Storyboard developed macOS application.
-SwiftUI is a framework for UI and in many or most cases it replaces the Storyboards.
+SwiftUI is a framework for UI and in many or most cases it replaces the code for viewcontrollers and the Storyboards.
 The development of the SwiftUI based version of RsyncOSX commenced in December 2020.

 [There is some more info about the SwiftUI version](https://rsyncosx.netlify.app/post/swiftui/) and the progress.
 And [the source is here](https://github.com/rsyncOSX/RsyncSwiftUI).

 ### Dependencies

-The application is implemented in pure Swift 5, Cocoa and Foundation.
+The application is implemented in pure Swift, ViewControllers and Storyboard(Cocoa and Foundation classes).
 From the latest release there are three source code dependencies:

 - check for TCP connectivity by utilizing [SwiftSocket](https://github.com/swiftsocket/SwiftSocket), some functions require connections to remote servers
 - execute pre and post shellscripts by utilizing John Sundell´s [ShellOut](https://github.com/JohnSundell/ShellOut)